yehonatanco2000/Recipe-finder-pro/README.md

    ```
    *(Note: The database tables will instantly auto-initialize on the first run, no manual SQL commands are required).*
 5. **Access the application:**
-   Navigate to `http://localhost:5000` in your browser.
+   Navigate to `http://localhost:5000` or `http://127.0.0.1:5000` in your web browser.

+   > 📱 **Network Access (Mobile Testing):** Because this application runs a heavy `transformers` AI pipeline requiring physical machine hardware, it is currently designed as a localized server rather than a cloud-hosted sandbox.
+To test the mobile UI, simply open your phone's browser and connect to your host computer's Local IPv4 address on Port 5000 (e.g., `http://192.168.1.X:5000`).

 ---
 *Built with ❤️ by Yehonatan Cohen.*